Far-right politics in Serbia: Political groups

-According to the Anti-Discrimination Act, it is illegal for neo-Nazi or fascist groups to organise or to display fascist symbols.
-Organisations that were banned due to their far-right views had usually re-organised under a different name, while organisations that had received legal measures have either moved underground or transformed their ideological image.
-The government of Serbia had declared Obraz as a clerical-fascist organisation, while Nacionalni stroj, skinheads, Blood and Honour, and Rasonalisti were labelled as neo-Nazi.
+According to the Anti-Discrimination Act, it is illegal for neo-Nazi or fascist groups to organise or display fascist symbols.
+Organisations that were banned due to their far-right views usually reorganised under a different name, while organisations that had received legal measures have either moved underground or transformed their ideological image.
+The government of Serbia had declared Obraz a clerical-fascist organisation, while Nacionalni stroj, skinheads, Blood and Honour, and Rasonalisti were labelled as neo-Nazi.

 Organisations

 Blood and Honour

 Blood & Honour (Крв и част) was formed in Serbia in 1995.
 It cooperates with its UK-based counterpart.
-Ideologically orientated towards neo-Nazism, Blood & Honour has been operating as an unregistered and secret organisation in Serbia.
+Ideologically oriented towards neo-Nazism, Blood & Honour has been operating as an unregistered and secret organisation in Serbia.
 Combat 18 is its self-described "activist branch", while Blood & Honour also has chapters in Belgrade, Novi Sad, and Niš.
 The organisation has been regularly organising music concerts, it also takes part in neo-Nazi meetings abroad.
 Its members had meetings with the National Socialist Movement of Denmark.
 The organisation is opposed to abortions, capitalism, and communism.
-It also claimed that Jews are enemies of the "white race", and that they were responsible for the NATO bombing of Yugoslavia, a view that they also share with Obraz.
+It also claimed that Jews are enemies of the "white race" and that they were responsible for the NATO bombing of Yugoslavia, a view that they also share with Obraz.

 I live for Serbia

-I live for Serbia (Живим за Србију) is a far-right organisation that has spread anti-vax and nationalist views.
-Its views had been also described as militaristic, while it is also opposed to LGBT rights.
-I live for Serbia wants to repeal the law that made vaccination mandatory and declared its support to make all non-governmental organisations illegal.
-Jovana Stojković, a former member of Dveri, has headed the organisation since its foundation.
-Stojković is a prominent anti-vaccination activist, she had claimed that vaccines cause autism, while she had also spread misinformation regarding COVID-19.
-During the COVID-19 pandemic in Serbia, Stojković and her organisation had opposed wearing protective masks.
-Due to her views, Stojković was detained several times, while the Court of the Regional Medical Chamber of Belgrade had initiated a procedure to revoke her medical doctor licence in 2018.
+I Live for Serbia (Живим за Србију) is a far-right organisation that spreads anti-vax and nationalist views.
+Its views had been described as militaristic, while it was also opposed to LGBT rights.
+I Live for Serbia wants to repeal the law that made vaccination mandatory and declares its support for making all non-governmental organisations illegal.
+Jovana Stojković, a former member of Dveri, heads the organisation.
+Stojković is a prominent anti-vaccination activist; she has claimed that vaccines cause autism, while also spreading misinformation regarding COVID-19.
+During the COVID-19 pandemic in Serbia, Stojković and her organisation opposed wearing protective masks.
+Due to her views, Stojković was detained several times, while the Court of the Regional Medical Chamber of Belgrade initiated a procedure to revoke her medical doctor licence in 2018.

-I live for Serbia previously cooperated with the neo-fascist Leviathan Movement.
+I Live for Serbia previously cooperated with the neo-fascist Leviathan Movement.
 They organised protests together and participated in a joint list in the 2020 parliamentary election.
-During the electoral campaign in 2020, I live for Serbia had promoted antifeminist content.
+During the 2020 electoral campaign, I live for Serbia promoted antifeminist content.
 Their electoral list did not pass the 3-percent threshold.
-I live for Serbia was later a part of the Sovereignists coalition, together with Enough is Enough (DJB) and Healthy Serbia (ZS).
+I live for Serbia was later a part of the Sovereignists coalition, together with DJB and ZS.
 It participated in the 2022 general election but failed to win any seats.
+It was briefly part of the Healthy Serbia party in 2023.